 January 29 is my birthday.
 This year, I’m turning 28 years old and there is a lot changing in my life all at once it seems.
 Every year, I take some time to do birthday reflections and consider how far I’ve progressed in the past year.
 I note things I accomplished, things I enjoyed, things I’d do again (and things I wouldn’t), and how the year went.
 It is also a moment to reflect on what I’d like to do in the year to come.

 My Birthday Reflections

-Financially, 2020 was not the greatest.
-My husband lost his job due to pandemic woes.
+Financially, 2022 was not the greatest.
 There were several large emergencies that crippled us.
 Family emergencies seemed to pop up every other month and then we rounded out the year with a four-hour move back to North Carolina.

-When it comes down to it, 2020 ended in a way that helped improve our lives in a big way.
+When it comes down to it, the year ended in a way that helped improve our lives in a big way.
 I hope to continue growing positively as a family this year as well.